 2. Take off the thermostat and find the wiring.

-3. If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+3. If there are five or six multicolored wires, you have what’s required for a smart thermostat.
 You might be pondering what color is the C wire on a thermostat—and the answer to that is typically blue.

 Do Nest or ecobee Need a C Wire?

-Trust McFadden Heating & Cooling for Your Smart Thermostat Installation Needs
+Rely on McFadden Heating & Cooling for Your Smart Thermostat Installation Needs